Bacterial OaAEP1 Technology: Expanding Pharmaceutical Horizons with Cyclic Peptides

 The consequences of plastic pollution never end!
 Study shows threat to flower pollination!

 “Our new process leavesthe bacteria do all the work; the result is that it is too cleaner and more environmentally friendly “And because it involves fewer steps, it’s much easier to do,” Tang says.
-“We are very excited about the possible applications of this processnot only for the pharmaceutical industry, but also for other industries such as food, detergents, biotechnology and bioenergy production.”
+“We are very excited regarding the possible applications of this processnot only for the pharmaceutical industry, but also for other industries such as food, detergents, biotechnology and bioenergy production.”

 Source note: